highgroundmaster/TML25_A4_12/README.md

 - `TML25_A4_12_Task_4.ipynb` - **Primary Analysis** Notebook containing snippets from `TML25_A4_12_Task_2.ipynb` and `TML25_A4_12_Task_3.ipynb` to compute combined IoU.
 - `report.pdf` - Report Comparing LIME and GradCAM - IoU and other analysis.
+- `IoU-Lime_GradCAM.png` - Plot comparing LIME and GradCAM with IoU annotations.
+- `requirements.txt` - Python Packages required for running the code.

+### How to Reproduce the Results

+1. **Install Dependencies:**
+    - A `requirements.txt` file is present in the folder.
+Install the dependencies accordingly

+        ```bash
+        pip install -r requirements.txt
+        ```

+    - Alternatively, the below command can be used to install necessary libraries can be installed via pip.

+        ```bash
+        pip install pytorch-gradcam lime torch torchvision matplotlib Pillow scikit-learn skimage numpy
+        ```

+2. **Run the Notebook:**
+    - The entire process is contained within the notebook - `TML25_A4_12_Task_4.ipynb`
+    - Open `TML25_A4_12_Task_4.ipynb` in a Jupyter environment and run all cells sequentially from top to bottom.

 ---